 There isn’t a specific dentist on board, but the medical facilities and team will still be happy to see you.

-If you were in lots of pain, though, the medical facilities would at least be able to give you some painkillers and advise you about what you should do next.
+If you were in lots of pain though, the medical staff would at least be able to give you some painkillers and advise you about what you should do next.

-In the first instance, it’s usually best to phone the medical center, as opposed to going there physically, as they will usually be able to form some sort of diagnosis over the phone.
+In the first instance, it’s usually best to phone the medical centre, as opposed to going there physically, as they will usually be able to form some sort of diagnosis over the phone.

-At this point, they will either invite you down to the medical center, or they’ll send somebody to your cabin to check on you.
+At this point, they will either invite you down to the medical centre, or they’ll send somebody to your cabin to check on you.

-You usually find a medical center that is fully stocked with all the medicines that the guests could possibly need.
-You’ll also find equipment like x-ray machines for guests that need them.
+You usually find a medical centre that is fully stocked with all the medicines that the guests could possibly need.
+You’ll also find a range of equipment – like X-ray machines for guests who need them.

 On most cruise ships, you will find at least two doctors and nurses.
-Many of the crew members that work on cruise ships will have first aid training.
+Many of the crew members who work on cruise ships will have basic first-aid training.

-Do be aware though, that medical facilities on cruise ships are not cheap.
-You do have to pay for the services that you receive.
+Do be aware though, that medical treatment on cruise ships are not cheap.
+You do have to pay for the services that you receive, and claim the money back on your travel Insurance.

 In the post below you’ll find a good example of why you need travel insurance regardless of where you are cruising to: